 On-going residential development and climate change provide significant pressures on the fire management regimes of the NSROC councils, particularly Hornsby Shire and Ku-ring-gai councils.
 In the NSROC region much bushland borders onto private property.
-The possibility of bushfires is therefore a significant concern especially for owners of properties edging onto bushland.
-Maintaining a balance between protecting property and life, and maintaining biodiversity is difficult, especially as the best fire regime for maintaining biodiversity in each plant community is not well understood.
+The possibility of bushfires is therefore a significant concern especially for owners of properties track resurfacing, hand rails on steep sections, drainage works, additional steps and boardwalk sections.
+One section of boardwalk will allow public access above Coastal Saltmarsh, an Endangered Ecological Community defined in the Threatened Species Conservation Act 1995, in order to allow the expansion of that plant community over a larger tidal area.
+Signage will increase community awareness of the importance of the estuarine ecology and Aboriginal heritage in Boronia Park.